 A comparison between standard deviation statistics provides some preliminary insights.
-Output, consumption, investment, labor productivity, and TFPs, unsurprisingly, display a much lower volatility that ranges between a third and a half of that registered in Venezuela for the same aggregates.
-In the labor market, however, the differences are striking.
-Average volatility of employment in the United States is 1.2 times that of Venezuela (2.28 vs. 1.98), while volatility of real wages is just 0.2 (1.24 vs. 5.91).
-The high volatility displayed by the rental rate can be attributed to the indicator used (cyclical component of real S&P 500 returns).13 We will return to this point later.
-By comparing standard deviations on column one of Table 3 we can also verify that TFP shocks (1.57) amplify output (2.04), consumption (1.74), investment (6.21), employment (2.28), and rental rate (16.52), but not labor productivity (1.18) or real wages (1.24).
+Output, consumption, investment, labor productivity and TFPs, unsurprisingly, display a much lower volatility that ranges between a third and a half of that registered in Venezuela for the same aggregates.
+On the labor market, however, the differences are striking.
+Average volatility of employment in the United States is 1.2 times that of Venezuela, while real wages' one is just 0.2.
+The large volatility displayed by the rental rate can be attributed to the indicator used (cyclical component of real S&P500 returns).
+We shall get back to this later.
+By comparing standard deviations on column one of Table V we can also verify that TFP shocks (1.57) amplify to output (2.04), consumption (1.74), investment (6.21), employment (2.28) and rental rate (16.52), except for labor productivity (1.18) and real wages (1.24).